Haazk1/Mood_Lamp/README.md

 ## 📝 License

-MIT License — free for modification and use.
+Feel free to use and modify